 Through their symbiotic relationship with a photosynthetic algae, known as zooxanthellae, they receive many of their nutrients.
 They also filter-feed on the nutrients in the water column.
 It is a good idea to provide them with additional foods like microplankton or other foods designed for filter-feeding invertebrates.
 There must be adequate amounts of calcium and iron in the tank to help their skeletal development.
 Make sure to monitor your water levels.

 Placement of your Goniopora in your reef tank is also important.
-When placing Goniopora they must have enough room to grow and move their tentacles.
+When placing Goniopora they must have enough room to grow.
 Goniopora can be aggressive and will sting other corals with their sweeper tentacles.